Synoptic Gospel

 LLTSE Structured Edition

 A literal–literary translation of Mark's Greek text with visual indentation, color-coding, and section labels that reveal rhetorical structure, urgency patterns, and the Gospel's triadic and chiastic design.
+Chapter tabs, pericope navigation, and toggleable colors, labels, and verse refs.
 Based on the NA28 Greek text.

 🎨 Color accents ↔️ Indentation 🏷️ Section labels